joatmon08/joatmon08.github.io/01_about.md

 			<div class="row">
 				<div class="inner">
 					<h3>Speaker Bio</h3>
+					<p>As the author of <i><a href="https://www.manning.com/books/infrastructure-as-code-patterns-and-practices">Infrastructure as Code, Patterns and Practices</a></i>,
-					<p>Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security,
-					    and application development.
+					   Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security, and application development.
 She has a fascination for solving intractable problems as a contributor, public speaker, writer, and advocate of open source infrastructure tools.
-						Recently, Rosemary has been writing her upcoming book,
-						<i><a href="https://www.manning.com/books/infrastructure-as-code-patterns-and-practices">Infrastructure as Code, Patterns and Practices</a></i>.
 					   When she is not drawing on whiteboards, Rosemary debugs stacks of various infrastructure systems on her laptop while watering her houseplants.</p>
 					<p><a href="assets/images/speaker_headshot.jpg">Download a Speaker Photo</a></p>
 				</div>
 			</div>